 Seven Seas Travel of St Clair Shores, Michigan (Detroit Metro Area) can help you plan your dream vacation, including flights, hotels, guided tours, cruises, rental cars, and more.
 Seven Seas Travel has been in business since 1964.
 Seven Seas Travel offers a 24/7/365 live answering service.
 If you would like a quick quote, you can call Seven Seas Travel at (586) 775-7300 and press 1 for an immediate quote.
 Customer testimonials are available here.
 Seven Seas Travel is a leading cruise travel agent.

 The Mediterranean is one of the most popular cruise destinations in the world, and for good reason.
 It offers breathtaking coastal views, rich cultural experiences, and a diverse range of landscapes and attractions.
-From the sun-soaked beaches of Greece to the ancient ruins of Italy and beyond, there is something to satisfy every type of traveler.
+From the sun-soaked beaches of Greece to the ancient ruins of Italy and beyond, there is something to satisfy every type of traveler and cruise line.

 One can experience the magic of a Mediterranean cruise by taking part in various onboard activities, such as sampling local cuisine and drinks, attending live entertainment shows, or simply relaxing on the deck with a book.
 Shore excursions give travelers the opportunity to explore different ports of call, learn about local history, and visit famous landmarks like Rome's Colosseum or Athens's Acropolis.

 Cruising through the Mediterranean can provide an immersive perspective on many different cultures in a short amount of time.
 With so much diversity among the ports of call available on any given itinerary, one can choose from an array of unique experiences - whether it's strolling around Valencia's historic old town, marveling at Dubrovnik’s remarkable walls or discovering Santorini's seaside villages perched atop volcanic cliffs.